 Stem cells are removed from the donor’s blood or bone marrow and injected intravenously into the recipient.
 These cells then release substances, attach to tissues that need repair and regenerate damaged cells, improving functionality of organs.
 Mesenchymal pluripotent stem cells can actually transform into cells to perform specific bodily functions.
 They also have the potential to slow or limit cell injury, for example, like that damage found in the nerve tissues of paralyzed patients.

-Since stem cell research has helped thousands of people with other conditions, such as Multiple Sclerosis, Parkinson’s Disease, cardiac insufficiency, stem cell treatment for diabetes, stroke, and even diseases of the bones, hepatic insufficiency, and kidneys, there is no reason to doubt that paralysis will eventually take a prominent place on the list of conditions improved by stem cells.
+Since stem cell research has helped thousands of people with other conditions, such as stem cell treatment for MS, Parkinson’s Disease, stem cell treatment for heart failure, stem cell treatment for diabetes, stroke, and even diseases of the bones, stem cell therapy for liver, and kidneys, there is no reason to doubt that paralysis will eventually take a prominent place on the list of conditions improved by stem cells.
 As research continues, patients with paralysis can look hopefully to a future when their bodies can perform normal activity.

 Facebook Comments